 Neuroevolution potential

 The neuroevolution potential (NEP) approach was proposed in [Fan2021] (NEP1) and later improved in [Fan2022a] (NEP2) and [Fan2022b] (NEP3).
-Currently, GPUMD supports NEP2, NEP3 and NEP4 (to be published).
-All versions have comparable accuracy for single-component systems.
-For multi-component systems, NEP2 has the lowest accuracy, and NEP4 has the highest, if all the other hyperparameters are the same.
+Currently, GPUMD supports NEP3 and NEP4 (to be published).
+Both versions have comparable accuracy for single-component systems.
+For multi-component systems, NEP4 usually has higher accuracy, if all the other hyperparameters are the same.

 GPUMD not only allows one to carry out simulations using NEP models via the gpumd executable but even the construction of such models via the nep executable.